neo-project/neo-devpack-dotnet/docs/CSharpSyntaxCheckList.md

 - [x] **throw**: Throws an exception.
 Example: `throw new Exception("An error occurred.");`
 - [x] **try**: Starts a try-catch block.
 Example: `try { /* code */ } catch (Exception ex) { /* handle exception */ }`
 - [x] **catch**: Catches and handles exceptions in a try-catch block.
 Example: `try { /* code that may throw an exception */ } catch (Exception ex) { /* handle exception */ }`
+> [!WARNING]
+> In Neo smart contracts, at most one catch block is allowed for each try block.
 - [x] **finally**: Defines a block of code to be executed in a try-catch-finally block.
 Example: `try { /* code */ } catch (Exception ex) { /* handle exception */ } finally { /* cleanup code */ }`

 ### Access Modifiers and Member Control